-Please notify the office at 860-774-3281 if your home phone number, email, cell phone, address, place of employment, or emergency contact changes.
+Please notify the office if your home phone number, email, cell phone, address, place of employment, or emergency contact changes.
 It is very important that the school has on file the current telephone number and address for all students.

 VISITORS